 But first, let’s consider the different ways to monitor traffic on a home network…

 Based upon experience and some research, these are the possibilities I came up with:

 - Pi as a router

-The obvious way to monitor network traffic with a Raspberry Pi is to have the RPi sitting between the devices to be tracked and the internet (e.g., acting as a router or access point).
-Unfortunately, this can have serious implications for the network, which causes many to avoid the approach (see the next section).
+The obvious way to monitor network traffic.
+The Raspberry Pi sits between the devices to be tracked and the internet (e.g., acting as a router or access point).
+Unfortunately, this can slow down the network, which causes many to avoid the approach (see the next section).

 - Router reporting

 Some modern routers provide features along these lines.
 But generally custom firmware is required.

 The standard protocol for this is SNMP, which will rely upon device side installations to self-report.
 It integrates well with Prometheus/Grafana though.

 - Packet sniffing